kilfour/QuickFuzzr/Docs/B_Reference/P_Primitives/Methods/Halfs.md

   *Note:* Due to floating-point rounding, max may occasionally be produced.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = (Half)1, max = (Half)100).
-- Can be made to return `Half?` using the `.Nullable()` combinator.
-- `Half` is automatically detected and generated for object properties.
-- `Half?` is automatically detected and generated for object properties.